15 interesting facts about Vasco Da Gama

 So how did Vasco de Gama died?

-You might think this great traveler and conquerer died in an honourable way like fighting his way to claim a land or defending his own terretory back in Portugal, but the truth is he did not.
+You might think this great traveller and conquerer died in an honourable way like fighting his way to claim land or defending his own territory back in Portugal, but the truth is he did not.

 On 1524, Vasco de Gama was sent to India on his third and last trip, with the intention and order from the King of Portugal, to become the Governor of India, replacing Duarte de Meneses who was known to have ruled India till then in a reckless and desastruous manner.